 - Prevent underage access

-Becoming Compliant With Ontario’s iGaming Regulations
+Becoming compliant with Ontario’s iGaming regulations

 Considering the depth and complexity of iGaming requirements in Ontario, entering the region as an operator may prove to be difficult.
 Operators will have to meet strict PCMLTFA and FINTRAC standards, as well as go above and beyond those to meet iGaming Ontario-specific regulations.

-Key barriers will also include meeting iGO’s AML and KYC program requirements, which could require operators to complete overhauls of data storage, tracking, and verification systems.
+Key barriers will also include meeting iGO’s AML and KYC program requirements, which could require operators to do complete overhauls of data storage, tracking, and verification systems.
 This is something that has already been a hot topic around the world, with more and more regulators calling for stricter iGaming systems and regulations.
 A good example of this were the changes for operators in Germany which was challenging to say the least.
 Having experienced partners in a situation like this will be key to success.

 Director Global Gambling & Sales UK at IDnow